JanHerca/urantiapedia/output/wikijs/en/article/Marta_Elders/Le_Cerveau_Spirituel.md

 **Sensory area**: Area of the cerebral cortex that receives data from sensory neurons in peripheral areas.

 **Soul**: The soul of man is an experiential acquisition.
 As a mortal creature chooses to “do the will of the Father in heaven,” the indwelling spirit becomes the father of a new reality in human experience.
 The mortal, material mind is the mother of this same emerging reality.
 The substance of this new reality is neither material nor spiritual—it is morontia.
-It is the emerging, immortal soul destined to survive physical death and begin the Paradise ascension. ([UB 0:5.10](/en/The_Urantia_Book/0#p5_10))
+It is the emerging, immortal soul destined to survive physical death and begin the Paradise ascension. (<a id="a309_467"></a>[UB 0:5.10](/en/The_Urantia_Book/0#p5_10))

 **Amygdala**: Watchdog of the brain.
 Barometer of fear.
 Lights up when things happen that are emotionally significant, positive or negative.
 Just behind the hypothalamus.
 Mediates emotion.
 Main alarm bell.